Menstrual Disorders

 Treatments for menstrual disorders range from over-the-counter medications to surgery, with a variety of options in between.
 Your treatment options will depend on your diagnosis, its severity, which treatment you prefer, your health history and your health care professional’s recommendation.

 Medication and surgery are used to treat AUB.
 Typically, less invasive therapies should be considered first.
-Treatment choices depend on your age, your desire to preserve fertility and the cause of the bleeding (dysfunctional or structural).
+Treatment choices depend on your age, your desire to preserve fertility and the cause of the abnormal bleeding (dysfunctional or structural).
 Some treatments may reduce your menstrual bleeding to a light to normal flow.

 Medication